 Run on a Delivery Controller or where the CVAD PowerShell snapins are available, e.g. Studio is installed.
 User running the script must have sufficient permission to chage the enabled state of the selected delivery groups

+Show how recently (in number of days) delivery groups have had sessions launched from them, by checking the last used property for each machine in a delivery group.
 Specify the minimum number of days last launched to show only delivery groups which have not had sessions launched within that number of days and optionally disable them.
 Specify 0 days to show all delivery groups.

 Run on a Delivery Controller or where the CVAD PowerShell snapins are available, e.g. Studio is installed.